Dr Tracey Mollet

 - Depression culture and its impact on film

-- Music in Hollywood film
+- WW2 and Hollywood film

-- Representations in film and television
+- Fairy tales on film and in television

 Language Centre Co-ordinator